 - Concentrate in Core Operating Areas.
-We currently operate in three regions; the Southwestern (which includes the Barnett Shale of North Central Texas, Permian Basin of West Texas and eastern New Mexico, the East Texas Basin, the Texas Panhandle and Anadarko Basin of Western Oklahoma), Appalachian and Gulf Coast.
+We currently operate in three regions; the Southwestern (which includes the Barnett Shale of North Central Texas, the Permian Basin of West Texas and eastern New Mexico, the East Texas Basin, the Texas Panhandle and Anadarko Basin of Western Oklahoma), Appalachian (which includes tight-gas, shale, coal bed methane and conventional oil and gas production in Pennsylvania, Virginia, Ohio, New York and West Virginia) and the Gulf Coast (which includes onshore Texas, Louisiana and Mississippi).
 Concentrating our drilling and producing activities in these core areas allows us to develop the regional expertise needed to interpret specific geological and operating trends and develop economies of scale.
-Operating in multiple core areas allows us to combine the production characteristics of each area to balance our portfolio toward our goal of consistent production and reserve growth. - Maintain Multi-Year Drilling Inventory.
+Operating in multiple core areas allows us to blend the production characteristics of each area to balance our portfolio toward our goal of consistent production and reserve growth. - Maintain Multi-Year Drilling Inventory.
 We focus on areas where multiple prospective productive horizons and development opportunities exist.
 We use our technical expertise to build and maintain a multi-year drilling inventory.
-We believe that maintaining a large, multi-year inventory of drilling projects enhances our ability to consistently grow production and reserves over the next several years.
-Currently, we have over 9,400 identified drilling locations in inventory.
-In 2006, we drilled 1,017 gross (704 net) wells.
-In 2007, our capital program targets the drilling of 924 gross (691 net) wells. - Make Complementary Acquisitions.
-We target complementary acquisitions in existing core areas and focus on acquisition candidates where our existing scientific knowledge is transferable and drilling results can be forecast with confidence.
-Over the past three years, we have completed \$1.3 billion of complementary acquisitions located in our core operating areas. - Manage Our Risk Exposure.
-Allocating the majority of our capital spending to long-term development projects in areas where multiple productive horizons exist serves to reduce our risk exposure.
-Where our exploration projects may involve high dry hole costs, we often bring in industry partners in order to reduce financial exposure.
-We also invest in new seismic data and technology each year.
-By equipping our geologists and geophysicists with state-of-the-art seismic technology with multiple reprocessing applications, we hope to multiply the number of higher potential exploration prospects we drill without substantially adding to dry hole risk. - Maintain Flexibility.
-Because of the volatility of commodity prices and the risks involved in drilling, we remain flexible and may adjust our capital budget throughout the year.
-We may defer capital projects in order to seize an attractive acquisition opportunity.
+A large, multi-year inventory of drilling projects increases our ability to consistently grow production and reserves.
+Currently, we have over 11,000 identified drilling locations in inventory.
+In 2007, we drilled 967 gross (698 net) wells and we drilled 189 gross (142.7 net) wells in the first quarter of 2008.
+In 2008, our capital program targets the drilling of 968 gross (715 net) wells. - Make Complementary Acquisitions.
+We target complementary acquisitions in existing core areas and focus on acquisition opportunities where our existing operating and technical knowledge is transferable and drilling results can be forecast with confidence.
+Over the past three years, we have completed \$1.2 billion of complementary acquisitions.
+These acquisitions have been located in the Southwestern and Appalachian regions. - Maintain Long Life, Low Decline Reserve Base.
+Long life, low decline, oil and gas reserves provide a more stable growth platform than short life, high decline reserves.
+We believe that long life reserves reduce reinvestment risk as they lessen the amount of reinvestment capital deployed each year to replace production.
+Long life, low decline oil and gas reserves also assist us in minimizing costs as stable production makes it easier to build and maintain operating economies of scale.
+Lastly, the inherent greater predictability of low decline oil and gas reserve production better lends itself to commodity price hedging than high decline reserves.
+We use our acquisition, divestiture, and drilling activity to execute this strategy. - Maintain Flexibility.
+Because of the volatility of commodity prices and the risks involved in drilling, we remain flexible and adjust our capital budget throughout the year.
+We may defer capital projects to seize an attractive acquisition opportunity.
 If certain areas generate higher than anticipated returns, we may accelerate drilling in those areas and decrease capital expenditures elsewhere.
 We also believe in maintaining a strong balance sheet and using commodity hedging.
-This will allow us to be more opportunistic in cyclical price environments as well as provide more consistent financial results. - Equity Ownership and Incentive Compensation.
+This allows us to be more opportunistic in lower price environments as well as provide more consistent financial results.

+• Equity Ownership and Incentive Compensation.
 We want our employees to act like owners.
-To achieve this, we reward and encourage them through equity ownership in Range.
-As of December 31, 2006, our employees owned equity securities (vested and unvested) which had a market value of over \$170.0 million.
+To achieve this, we reward and encourage them through equity ownership in us.
+As of March 31, 2008, our employees owned equity securities (vested and unvested) that had an aggregate market value of approximately \$329.0 million.